Will, Enduring Power of Attorney, and Personal Directive for one person: $400.00

 Please phone us with any questions that you may have (780-424-6660), or e-mail Leroy via the “Contact” link above.

 Making a will is a simpler task than most people realize.
 You don’t need to make a list of your assets.
 You don’t need to do any research.
 What is important is your family situation.
-For a husband and wife with a minor child or children making wills is usually very easy and fits into a standard format.
+For a couple with a minor child or children making wills is usually very easy and fits into a standard format.
 The main decision is simply who would look after the kids upon the death of both parents, followed by the further decision as to whether or not those “guardians” would also be the executors to look after the financial matters of the estate.
 It is most common to provide that on the death of the last of the two spouses, the estate of the survivor is to be divided equally among the children or their surviving children along the blood lines.

 Families involving second marriages and stepchildren can be more difficult to deal with in a will: a lawyer will assist you with identifying and taking into account possible conflicting priorities.